jpuka/mushi-identifier/README.md

 **Additional steps**

 - [ ] Web app: Implement a simple frontend for the web API, so it is easy to use with a browser.
-- [ ] Based on the model prediction, present yes/no-questions to the user ("If you cut the bottom, does it bleed white? y/n") to help verify the species.